Ibkodus116/Circle-challenge/README.md

 ### What I learned

 while working on this I was able to refresh my basic HTML and CSS knowledge and I will be doing more of this in the coming week although i did a lot of google search and asked AI for a few tips however I am working on reducing this going forward.
 However they were few line of codes that amazed me and I feel proud I was able to figure them out.
+Also I had issue with styling the table but with a few reserch I was able to conqure it.
+I should work more on table styling going forward.

-For HTML I fel really happy I was able to use semantic appropraitly at least to my knowledge and the CSS I used more of relevant tags and not just random element like i used to
+For HTML I feel really happy I was able to use semantic appropraitly at least to my knowledge and the CSS I used more of relevant tags and not just random element like i used to

 ```html
 <article>